-We also offer other products, such as foam-type shampoo, which can be expected to reduce the amount of water used when foaming and rinsing.
+We also offer other products, such as Bioré-u the Body Foaming Type, a body wash, which can be expected to reduce the amount of water used by washing by hand.

 To help ensure that when consumers use these products, which are capable of effectively reducing CO2 emissions, they use them properly, we participate in environmental events hosted by local governments and distribution companies.